Please note, additions will be made to this schedule as details become available.

 6:35 PM Drawing the 50/50 Conference Raffle.

-6:40 PM PCB Awards Presentations, William Grignon, PCB Board of Directors.
+6:40 PM Vanda Pharmaceuticals presents the 2020 PCB Awards, William Grignon, PCB Board of Directors.

 7:15 PM Non-24 Circadian Rhythm Sleep Disorder, Shauna Jatho, Nurse Educator, Vanda Pharmaceuticals.
 Non-24 is a rare condition affecting mainly totally blind individuals but also those with vision impairment.
 Non-24’s main symptoms are difficulty falling asleep, challenges getting a full night’s sleep and/or trouble staying awake during the day.
 These conditions lead to an erratic sleeping pattern that may lead to frustration in your quality of life.
 The nurse educator will provide education and allow time for discussion with questions.